5 things to do in McHenry County: Building homes, the Kentucky Derby and motorcycles

 1. Habitat for Humanity McHenry County is building single-family homes on three neighboring lots in Marengo.

 Volunteer days are held Wednesdays and Saturdays, including this week.
-Volunteer arrival time is between 7:45 and 8 a.m., with work continuing until 3 p.m.
+Volunteer arrival time is between 7:45 and 8 a.m. with work continuing to 3 p.m.

 Volunteer day activities can include anything it takes to build a home from start to finish – including framing, siding, painting, roofing, laying flooring, hanging doors or windows, trim work, finishing, landscaping and cleaning.